 That much is true: Bourbon Street is home to one of the wildest nightly street parties in the country.
 It’s well known for its karaoke and burlesque clubs, bars that never seem to close, and crowds milling about round the clock.
 This endless party vibe makes Bourbon Street a great destination for your bachelor party, a girls’ night out, spring break, a couple’s getaway — and any other cause for celebration.

 It is also one of the oldest streets in the country, a vivid example of Spanish colonial architecture dating back to 1798 and steeped in history, magic and legends.
-It’s also home to the city’s most iconic destinations like Galatoire’s and The Old Absinthe House.
+And it’s home to the city’s most iconic destinations like Galatoire’s and The Old Absinthe House.
 One of the best jazz clubs in the country, if not the world, also has a Bourbon Street address.
-Fritzel’s European Jazz Pub is located in a historic 1831 building and hosts live, traditional jazz performances nightly, attracting jazz aficionados from all over the globe.
+Fritzel’s European Jazz Pub is located in the historic 1831 building and hosts live, traditional jazz performances nightly, attracting jazz aficionados from all over the globe.

 7. Lafitte’s Blacksmith Shop (941 Bourbon Street)